 When shopping in bulk, you inevitably have to transfer purchased ingredients to a permanent container.
 Keep a trusty funnel on hand, though it’s not necessary to bring to the store as long as you’re using widemouth jars or bags with large openings.
 I use this one, which is a great multi-purpose funnel.
 For extra tiny jars, you can use a pastry tip flipped upside down as a tiny funnel.
 I learned this tip from the pastry queen herself, Zoë Bakes.

-Note: If you’re in the Twin Cities, you can find great bulk shopping and reusable containers at brick and mortar stores like The Wedge Co-op, Tare Market opening soon (online store too), and The Foundry Home Goods (online store too).
+Note: If you’re in the Twin Cities, you can find great bulk shopping and reusable containers at brick and mortar stores like The Wedge Co-op, Tare Market (online store too), and The Foundry Home Goods (online store too).

 Bulk Shopping Rhythms